Raised:

 Handling Money

-• Checks: The Old Faithful - made payable to Blue Sea Philanthropy USA with the name of the walker or team on the memo line.
-Mail them to CNOY Head Office along with your completed pledge sheet.
-(Scroll down to find the address)
+• Checks: The Old Faithful - made out to Coldest Night of the Year with your name on the Memo line.
+Mail them to CNOY Head Office along with your completed pledge form.

 • Cash: You have 2 options: